 When Sabina died in 136/137, Hadrian erected a monumental altar in her honour, probably on the northern Campus Martius to which this large marble relief may have belonged.

-The second relief depicts Hadrian mounted on a Rostrum, reading from a scroll to two men and a child in front of a temple.
+The second relief depicts Hadrian standing on the Rostra in the Roman Forum, reading from a scroll to two men and a child in front of a temple.
 Behind him are the Genius of the Senate and two attendants.
 It has been suggested that the panel commemorates Hadrian’s continuation of the institutio alimentaria, a public distribution of largess, began under Nerva or Trajan.

-While the reliefs are either late Hadrianic or early Antonine in date, the architectural character of the arch seems to belong to a much later period (4th or 5th century AD), and that it was decorated with sculptures from earlier monuments, as was the case with the arch of Constantine.
+While the reliefs are either late Hadrianic or early Antonine in date, the architectural character of the arch seems to belong to a much later period (4th or 5th century AD), decorated with sculptures from earlier monuments, as was the case with the arch of Constantine.